10 Best Dumbbell Bicep Exercises For Home Workout

 How To Do

-1. Sit on a bench with your back straight, feet flat on the floor, and a dumbbell in each hand.
+1. Sit on a bench with a straight back, feet flat on the floor, and a dumbbell in each hand.

 2. Hold the dumbbells with an underhand grip (palms facing upward)